 Welcome to the Sun West School Division School Community Council (SCC) Site.
 This site is meant for Council members and families in the Sun West School Division to access resources, share ideas and celebrate the many successes and good work that is being done across our division in supporting school learning improvement goals and parent and community engagement.
 This resource will be developed through the input and collaborative efforts of the members of our many School Community Councils.

 Below is a brief introduction to School Community Councils.
-Detailed information is found in the headings at the top of the page.
+Detailed information is found in the headings at the top of this page.

 What are School Community Councils?